autosit/autosit.github.io/_posts/2019-04-25-synthetic.md

 * Test the joint detection and attitude recognition method, and quantify performance.
 * Write report.

+## Prerequisites

+Background in machine learning, for example from TDT4171 Artificial intelligence methods or TDT4265 Computer vision and deep learning, will be useful.
+The candidate should take
+TTK21 VSLAM and TTK25 Computer Vision for Control in parallel with the 5th year project.

 ## References
 * Tangstad, E. (2017). "<a href="https://brage.bibsys.no/xmlui/handle/11250/2452113">Visual Detection of Maritime Vessels.</a>" MSc thesis, NTNU.
 * Kamsvåg, V. (2018). "<a href="http://folk.ntnu.no/edmundfo/msc2019-2020/kamsvaag_msc.pdf">Fusion between camera and lidar for autonomous surface vehicles.</a>" MSc thesis, NTNU.